Scillonian Cross

-The Scillonian Cross (Baner Syllan) is a county flag created in 2002 for the Isles of Scilly, United Kingdom.
+The Scillonian Cross (Baner Syllan) is a unitary authority flag created in 2002 for the Isles of Scilly, United Kingdom.
 The flag was designed by the Scilly News, and received positive support from its readers in a popular vote, leading to it being officially registered with the Flag Institute as the official flag for the islands.

 The flag's design consists of a white cross over an orange and blue background, with five white stars in the upper-right canton.
 Each part of the design represents a significant element for Isles of Scilly: the upper orange colour represents the orange-hued sunsets the islands are known for; the lower blue colour represents the surrounding sea around the isles; while the stars represent the isles' locations.